T

 +

-Yes, English is widely spoken and understood in Cebu, especially in tourist areas, hotels, restaurants, and shopping centers.
-It is one of the official languages of the Philippines, making communication straightforward for most visitors.
-You'll find that most Cebuanos, particularly younger generations and those in service industries, are comfortable conversing in English.
+Yes, English is widely spoken and understood in Cebu, especially in tourist areas, hotels, and major establishments.
+It's one of the official languages of the Philippines, making communication straightforward for most visitors.
+You'll find that most Cebuanos can converse comfortably in English, facilitating your travel experience.

 Can you drink the tap water in Cebu?